 Important: For the intended use of grazing under PRF, the insurable interest in the crop is based on the interest in the livestock and not the land.
-If requested, records that the producer has grazed livestock in past will be required.
+If requested, records must be provided to determine if the acreage is cash leased or share leased and that the producer has grazed livestock in past will be required.
 In addition, these records must be maintained for period of three years after the crop year.